 Arthur Trezevant Wayne was born Jan.
 1, 1863, in Blackville, S.C., a small town about 80 miles inland from Charleston, where his mother, Harriet Julia Lavinia Ward Wayne, had sought refuge from the dangers of living in the city during its Civil War bombardment.
 Harriet was from a distinguished old Colonial family and his father, Daniel G. Wayne Sr., was a successful architect and builder before the war.

-Though Arthur was a good student, graduating high school in 1880 with honors, it has been said that he had a tendency to allow his attention to wander and perhaps did not take his studies as seriously as he might have, preferring instead to spend as much of his time as possible outdoors, particularly in his pursuit of collecting birds’ nests, eggs and skins for the museum.
-His family decided rather than try to pursue higher education or a skilled trade, Arthur was better suited to go into business and they set about finding him employment, landing him a position with a local company that dealt in cotton and naval stores.
-In his memorial for The Auk in January 1931, Wayne’s former colleague perhaps summed it up best when he noted: “A short experience with that firm was not of benefit to either of the parties concerned ….”
+His family decided that rather than try to pursue higher education or a skilled trade, Arthur was better suited to go into business, and they set about finding him a job.
+They found him a position with a local company that dealt in cotton and naval stores.
+In his memorial for The Auk in January 1931, Wayne’s former colleague perhaps summed it up best when he stated: “A short experience with that firm was not of benefit to either of the parties concerned.”

-Arthur continued to avidly collect and study birds in his spare time, even as his parents secured for him a second job in a cotton factor’s office.
-This job held about as much interest for Arthur as his first had and he found life in an office suffocating.
+Arthur continued to avidly collect and study birds, even as his parents secured for him a second job in a cotton factor’s office.
+This job held about as much interest for him as his first had, and he found life in an office suffocating.
 In 1883, Dr. Manigault introduced Arthur to a visiting ornithologist, William Brewster.
 Brewster's influence, along with his disdain for office work, sealed Arthur’s fate.
-He cut short his business career for good and dedicated all his time to ornithology.
+He abandoned all pretense of a business career and dedicated all his time to ornithology.

 With only a modest education and no affinity for either the trades or business, Arthur’s future could have looked bleak.
-His parents, however, turned to the last resource they could think of to secure Arthur’s future: a wife with means.
+His parents, however, turned to the last resource they could think of to secure Arthur’s future: a proper wife from a good family of some means.

 Wayne was a frequent contributor to scientific publications around the world, particularly The Auk, the journal of the American Ornithologists’ Union.
 He was the undisputed authority on South Carolina’s avian species and wrote the definitive manuscript The Birds of South Carolina in 1910.

 Soon he was recognized as one of the most knowledgeable ornithologists in the world.
-Some said his empathy and intuition for birds was so strong that he could often determine their sex without even seeing the evidence necessary to determine gender.
+Some said his empathy and intuition for birds was so strong that he could often determine their gender without even seeing the evidence necessary to determine it.
 A skilled taxidermist, his mounted birds are still being displayed in museums around the globe.
-He also was an early advocate for conservation many years before the term became a popular social movement.
+He also was an early advocate for conservation, many years before the idea became a popular social movement.

 Except for a couple of rare trips for research purposes, Arthur Wayne never strayed more than a few miles from his home, even though he was invited to speak at conferences around the world.
-Nevertheless, he maintained deep, long-lasting friendships with scientists all over the world through letters.
+Nevertheless, he maintained deep, long-lasting friendships with international scientists through letters.
 Those visiting the Southeast would do their best to make time to drop by Porcher’s Bluff for a visit while they were in the area.
-Sprunt notes that the silver tray Maria Louise kept by the door for calling cards read like a virtual who’s who of leading scientists of the early 20th century.
+Sprunt notes that the silver tray Maria Louisa kept by the door for calling cards read like a virtual Who’s Who of leading scientists of the early 20th century.

-Arthur Wayne died of a stroke at his home at Porcher’s Bluff on May 5, 1930, with Maria Louisa by his side.
-When he was buried at Christ Church, those at his funeral said “birds were chirping in great profusion, a most fitting tribute to a man whose lifetime passion was their study and welfare.”
+Arthur Wayne died of a stroke at Porcher’s Bluff on May 5, 1930, with Maria Louisa by his side.
+When he was buried at Christ Church, those at his funeral noted that the “birds were chirping in great profusion, a most fitting tribute to a man whose lifetime passion was their study and welfare.”